Canardoux/flutter_sound/doc/pages/tau-api/recorder/stop_recorder.md

 - Dart API: [stopRecorder](pages/flutter-sound/api/recorder/FlutterSoundRecorder/stopRecorder.html)

 Use this verb to stop a record.
-This verb never throws any exception.
-It is safe to call it everywhere, for example when the App is not sure of the current Audio State and want to recover a clean reset state.
+Return a Future to an URL of the recorded sound.

 *Example:*
 <ul id="profileTabs" class="nav nav-tabs">